webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-When validating if a group of values exists, combine with the `array` rule:
+To validate a set of values exist, combine with the `array` rule:

 ```php
 Validator::make($data, [